nkvd2110/ATM_Project_Team_09/README.md

 # ATM_Project_Team_09

-This project was done by Nguyen Khanh Viet Dung with helps from instructor of the course and members from .NET community.
+This project was done by Nguyen Khanh Viet Dung using Visual Studio 2022 with helps from instructor of the course and members from .NET community.

 INSTRUCTOR INFORMATION:<br>
-Dinh-Van nguyen, Ph.D <br>
+Dinh-Van Nguyen, Ph.D <br>
 HUST

-Using Visual Studio 2022

 ###Project Requirement
 <br><br>